LAFLAMIE1024/Dissertation/July.md

   As data MCAR is not informative of missingness, it would be more practical to investigate data MAR and MNAR (?).

-  The experiment of testing how well we handled can be conducted like:
+  The experiment can be conducted like:
     * Choose a real complete data set/simulated data set\
       - If real, Size?
 Number of features?
 Continuous or discrete feature?
       - If simulated, distribution (Gaussian?
 Gamma?)?